-Then, I tucked in the garlic cloves…
+Then, I cut some slits into the meat and tucked in the garlic cloves…

 …and salted the pork all over.

-…I removed the meat and shredded it with two forks.
+When the pork was finished cooking, I removed the meat and shredded it with two forks.

 I checked the pork for seasoning and adjusted it with the cooking liquid that remained at the bottom of the pot.
 Don’t just shred the meat in the cooking liquid—it’ll be too salty!